A climb to meet the God: Trekking-cum-Pilgrimage in Velliangiri Hills

 away from Coimbatore city, Velliangiri is mainly a pilgrimage center that

-involves arduous climbing of seven kilometers over the mountains.
+involves the arduous climbing of seven kilometers over the mountains.

 The journey commences from Poondi temple, and every